MrYadro/TDeskDroid/README.md

 ## Converting
 1. Put `.tdesktop-theme` file (the one is zip file) to same directory as main.py
+2. If you want to optimize your jpeg you have to get your api key here https://tinypng.com/developers put it in `tinify.key` and change `tinyJpeg` to True
-2. Run `python3 main.py` via command prompt / terminal / whatever
+3. Run `python3 main.py` via command prompt / terminal / whatever
-3. Go to directory attheme, and send `.attheme` file to TG chat, then apply it
+4. Go to directory attheme, and send `.attheme` file to TG chat, then apply it

 ## About atthemes
 - Colors in `.attheme` file are signed int from `ARGB` (yep color alpha goes first)